Luzkan/smells/content/smells/oddball-solution.md

 ## Oddball Solution

-If a similar problem is solved in a different way in different parts of the project, then it is an Oddball Solution.
-This code smell could also have been classified under [Duplicated Code](./duplicated-code.md), although it is not exactly a one-to-one copy paste - it is more subtle [[1](#sources)].
+If a similar problem is solved differently in different parts of the project, it is an Oddball Solution.
+This code smell could also have been classified under [Duplicated Code](./duplicated-code.md), although it is not exactly a one-to-one copy-paste - it is more subtle [[1](#sources)].

 ### Causation

-This smell often occurs where there is some recognized method of calling a set of classes whose interfaces are not uniform.
+This smell often occurs when there is some recognized method of calling a set of classes whose interfaces are not uniform.

 ### Problems

 #### **Increased Complexity**

 There should be one way to deal with the problem throughout the project.
-There is no reason to keep two ways of dealing one of the problem - just use the better one.
+There is no reason to keep two ways of dealing with one problem - just use the better one.

 #### **Duplication**